ToneDexter II Support

 ToneDexter works from a range of voltages: 9-15V.
 It tolerates either the effects pedal standard of negative center, or the more general standard of positive center.
 It requires about 7 watts, which is more than many adapters can provide.
 The reason the figure is not precise is because it depends on how stiff the supply is during the period when ToneDexter II is starting up.

 To figure the wattage, multiply voltage time amperage.
-For example, 9V at 900mA would be 9V x 0.9A or 18.1 watts.
+For example, 9V at 500mA would be 9V x 0.5A or 4.5 watts.
 That’s not enough since ToneDexter requires 7 watts, continuous, 8W peak to start up.
+9V at 900mA would be 8.1W and that is sufficient.

 Many pedal board power supplies with multiple outputs will work, but some of them do not provide enough power in any single output port.
 If they have isolated outputs, it is possible to daisy chain two outputs together to double the available power using a daisy chain pedal power cable.
 A daisy chain cable will keep the voltage the same as each individual output, but double the available current, and thus double the available power.